 The tensile force in the diagonals requires powerful post-tensioning tendons, control of cracking is difficult with so heavily congested sections, and the solutions of continuity at the lower inner web-slab nodes of the twin box girders (needed to anchor the delta-frames with in-place pours) complicate segment production and site assembly.

-The stay cables are anchored beneath the deck, and having access to the anchorages is complex during construction and for maintenance.
-The central top-slab strip between the inner wings of the box girders is cast in-place, which involves complex, labor-intensive forming operations and splicing of a large number of transverse tendons.
+The stay cables are anchored at the bridge centerline, and having access to the anchorages is complex during construction and for maintenance.
+The central top-slab strip between the inner wings of the box girders is cast in-place, which involves complex, labor-intensive forming operations, and splicing of a huge number of transverse tendons.

 The longitudinal component of the pull in so powerful stay cables is applied to a slab system that includes young cast-in-place concrete, older precast segments, epoxy joints, and wet joints.
 Two full-length construction joints between the twin box girders and the cast-in-place median slab are additional disadvantages.

 Neither does this solution offer cost savings in terms of erection equipment.
-As thoroughly explained in Balanced Cantilever Construction of Precast Segmental Bridges (81 pages), the precast segmental cable-stayed bridges are typically erected with lifting frames, long precast segmental approaches are erected with self-launching gantries, and multiple sets of erection equipment are therefore necessary anyways.
+As explained in Balanced Cantilever Construction of Precast Segmental Bridges, the precast segmental cable-stayed bridges are typically erected with lifting frames, long precast segmental approaches are erected with self-launching gantries, and multiple sets of erection equipment are therefore necessary anyways.
 Segment geometry is also different for main span and approaches.